rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   Note the direction of the relationship in the graph.
 If you specify an incorrect direction, you might not get data from the nodes that you want to connect with.

+  The following information outlines the makeup of relationships in the Technopedia database:

+   * Relationships connect nodes, for example, the software product node connects by the relationship: `HAS_A` to the manufacturer node.
+   * Relationships have a type, such as `BELONGS_TO` and a direction, such as node x to node y. <br>
+     An arrowhead (`.>`) determines the direction of the relationship. <br>
+     For example `(node x)-[BELONGS_TO]->(node y)` but node y does not belong to node x. <br>
+   * Typically, relationships  are unidirectional but they can be bidirectional, in which case, there's no arrowhead.
+     For example `(node x)-[BELONGS_TO]-(node y)` <br>
+   * Relationships allow you to use a a single query to traverse the Technopedia nodes and retreive data from multiple nodes.
+   * Like nodes, relationships can have attributes.
+     Typically, relationships have quantitative attributes, such as time intervals.
   <br>

   The following image shows examples of types of relationships and their directions.